 What was it all about?

-Beginning in late 2017, this program is tasked with helping apple and pear growers develop and maintain pest-resilient farming systems using integrated pest management (IPM).
-It will provide clear knowledge on the tools and systems required to implement IPM, which involves the effective combination of chemical, cultural and biological methods to control pests, diseases and other undesirables in a ‘whole of system’ approach.
+This investment, which ran from 2017 to 2020, assisted apple and pear growers in developing and maintaining pest-resilient farming systems using integrated pest management (IPM).
+It provided clear knowledge on the tools and systems required to implement IPM, which involves the effective combination of chemical, cultural and biological methods to control pests, diseases and other undesirables in a ‘whole of system’ approach.

 This project was instigated by previous project, A needs analysis for IPM R&D in the Apple and Pear Industry (AP15014), which determined that while awareness was high and the necessary tools were available, adoption of true IPM across the industry was low.

 A team of experts with knowledge of each growing region were assembled to review the existing information and provide region specific guidelines and training to engage growers and advisors.
 Regional differences in pest and disease issues were taken into consideration, and information on potential impacts of exotic incursions was provided.

 A revised IPDM manual was developed, designed to suit various platforms that growers and advisors identified as preferred methods for receiving information.
 Training sessions and case studies were conducted in each apple and pear growing state, and a Community of Practice was established to share experiences and knowledge.

 The team developed a dedicated IPDM website to centralise information, tools and resources, including an Ask an Expert service whereby national experts provide timely answers to questions submitted by growers, agronomists and other service providers.

 During the life of the project there was a 20 per cent increase in grower and advisor knowledge and confidence in their ability to implement IPDM.